denten-books/plain-text/1-chapter.md

 internal configuration state, it can finally enact the opposite movement: by representing internal configuration state as symbol.
 This remarkable property allows for the creation for not just any machine, but what Turing calls a universal machine.
-A specific machine may be configured to preform addition or multiplication.
+A specific Turing machine may be configured to preform addition or multiplication.
 But the multiplication machine could not, for example, be reconfigured for another purpose, because the physical movement of its internals is fixed.
 The universal Turing machine *takes other machine configurations* as an input.
 Turing writes that "it is possible to invent a single machine which can compute any computable sequence" [@turing_computable_1937, 241].
-In being able to internalize configuration as symbol, the *universal* Turing machine can in effect emulate all other special-purpose Turing machines.
+In being able to internalize configuration as symbol, the *universal* Turing machine can emulate all other special-purpose Turing machines.

 The transition of symbols into machine states defines modern programming.
 A universal machine, unlike other, definitive, single-purpose and limited-state